 2558 BC KHAFRE SECOND PYRAMID OF GIZA

 KHUFUS son KHAFRE (Chephren) built his pyramid at Giza with its current complex the oldest surviving temple in Egypt.
-This second pyramid seems larger because it stands on a higher ground but it is actually about 3 meters smaller then the great pyramid Cheops.
+This second pyramid seems larger because it stands on higher ground but it is actually about 3 meters smaller than the great pyramid Cheops.

-For years it was believed that Chephren also shaped a figure into the abandoned soft yellow limestone into a figure known as the SPHINKS- lion's body, God's face, perhaps Chephren's face and wearing the royal headdress with uraeus (secret serpent).
-However, recent discoveries point to KHUFUS older son DJEDEFRA as the one most likely responsible for the building of the SPHINKS.
+SPHINKS- Recent discoveries point to KHUFUS older son DJEDEFRA as the one most likely responsible for the building of the SPHINKS.
+A shaped figure into the abandoned soft yellow limestone- lion's body, wearing the royal headdress with uraeus (secret serpent).
 Its body was buried under the sand right up to the mid 1900s which helped to preserve the body.
-Since 1990 the body has started to deteriorate most likely due the pollution and has been restored several times.
+Since 1990 the body and head have started to deteriorate most likely due to the pollution and has been restored several times.

 2494 BC MENKAURE

-The third of the three great pyramids was built by KHAFRES son MENKAURE and is markedly smaller then the ones built by his father and grandfather.
+The third of the three great pyramids were built by KHAFRES son MENKAURE and is markedly smaller than the ones built by his father and grandfather.
 The builder tried to encase the lower portion in granite (brought in from Aswan on the Nile) but did not complete the task.
 This may have been due to the early death of the king.
-A large gash on the North side was an attempt by Saladin's son MALEK ABDEL AZIZ to dismantle this pyramid but he gave up after eight months.
+A large gash on the Northside was an attempt by Saladin's son MALEK ABDEL AZIZ (around 1200 AD) to dismantle this pyramid but he gave up after eight months.
 A beautifully decorated sarcophagus was discovered in the early 19th century but was lost at sea off the Spanish coast while being shipped to the British Museum.

 The three great pyramids are complemented by smaller ATTENDANT PYRAMIDS and MASTABAS for royal wives, nobles and royal relatives.
-The remains of temples and causeways, solar boat pits and the sphinx finish off the GIZA area.
+The remains of temples and causeways, solar boat pits and the sphinx finish off the Giza area.
 Near the desert edge the cultivated and fertile fields with the Nile River coming up to the temples the SOLAR BOATS were used to transport the bodies to the funerary temples and causeways.
-Three empty boat pits lay around the main pyramid but in 1954 a fourth pit revealed a dismantled SOLAR BOAT of Syrian cedar.
+Three empty boat pits lay around the main pyramid but in 1954 a fourth pit revealed a dismantled solar boat of Syrian and Lebanese cedar.
 This famous solar boat was put together and can be seen in the air conditioned site right beside the great pyramid.
 Kufus ship is the oldest known vessel in the world.
-Another solar boat was recently discovered and for now has been left under the sand to keep it preserved until it is brought up and showcased in the new museum.
+Another solar boat was recently discovered and for now, has been left under the sand to keep it preserved until it is brought up and showcased in the new museum.

-Centuries of large pyramid building and a series of poor harvests severely depleted the economy and led to a decline in royal power which was reflected in small size of later pyramids built at ABUSIR and SAKARA.
+Centuries of large pyramid building and a series of poor harvests severely depleted the economy and led to a decline in royal power which was reflected in smaller sized pyramids built later at ABUSIR and SAQQARA.